25 Amazing "Star Wars" Facts Even Fans Don't Know

 What's more, in an anecdote shared in his autobiography, A Positively Final Appearance, Guinness recalls meeting a young fan who asked for an autograph and claimed he'd seen Star Wars a hundred times.
 He agreed to give the child an autograph, but only if he never watched the movie again.

-*NSYNC was originally in Attack of the Clones.
+13. NSYNC was originally in Attack of the Clones.

 Lance Bass and Justin Timberlake opted to pass on the opportunity, but the rest of the band agreed to be suited up as Jedi Knights.
 They even took part in an actual battle, fighting droids in the climactic Geonosis battle.
 Joey Fatone remembered that the only direction they were given was, "Pretend like you're fighting droids."

-Nobody says the word "Ewok" at any point in Return of the Jedi.
+14. Nobody says the word "Ewok" at any point in Return of the Jedi.

 Go rewatch the movie if you don't believe us!
 Not once in the entirety of Return of the Jedi does anybody say "Ewok."
-The name is used in the script—a stage direction reads, "A strange little furry face with huge black eyes comes slowly into view.
+The name is used in the script: A stage direction reads, "A strange little furry face with huge black eyes comes slowly into view.
 The creature is an EWOK, by the name of WICKET"—but that's it!

 So, how did we all walk out of theaters knowing that those creatures were called Ewoks?
-The toys of the era confirmed the name, but it sure did seem like everybody was talking about Ewok long before we were buying the toys.
+The toys of the era confirmed the name, but it sure did seem like everybody was talking about Ewoks long before we were buying the toys.
 (Somebody solve this mystery before we lose our minds!)

-The Porgs only exist to cover up scene-stealing puffins.
+15. The Porgs only exist to cover up scene-stealing puffins.

 All of those adorable Porgs that annoy poor Chewbacca in The Last Jedi weren't originally part of the script.
 They were a last-minute addition by director Rian Johnson when he learned that their shooting location, the Irish island of Skellig Michael, is filled with hundreds of very friendly (and not at all camera-shy) puffins.

 "You can't remove them," Davies said of the puffins.
 "You physically can't get rid of them.
 And digitally removing them is an issue and a lot of work, so let's just roll with it, play with it.
 And so I think he thought, 'Well, that's great, let's have our own indigenous species.'"

-Chewbacca's voice is a mixture of badger, lion, seal, and walrus.
+17. Chewbacca's voice is a mixture of badger, lion, seal, and walrus.

 When a Wookiee growls, it sounds like something both familiar and utterly unique.
 That's the feat of sound designer Ben Burtt, who had to come up with a voice for Chewbacca that wasn't just a recording of an angry bear.

-Burtt ended up mixing together the howls and roars of a couple of different creatures, including badgers, lions, seals, and even a walrus from Long Beach, California.
-That unique bellow has become so iconic that there are even YouTube tutorials, which have attracted millions of views, where you can get a step-by-step guide on how to talk like Chewy.
+Burtt ended up mixing the howls and roars of a couple of different creatures, including badgers, lions, seals, and even a walrus from Long Beach, California.
+That unique bellow has become so iconic that there are even YouTube tutorials, which have attracted millions of views, where you can get a step-by-step guide on how to talk like Chewie.

-Qui-Gon and Obi-Wan's communicator is actually a lady's razor.
+19. Qui-Gon and Obi-Wan's communicator is actually a lady's razor.